NNZRM/Resino-BC/docs/auth_service.md

 # Auth Service Documentation

-The `auth_service` is a Node.js Express microservice responsible for user authentication and issuing JWT tokens for your Business Central system.
+The `auth_service` is a Node.js Express microservice responsible for user authentication and issuing JWT tokens for our ZRM Solutions system.
 It connects to a MariaDB database to validate users and their associated companies.

 ---